PROJECT IMPACT

 Q: How does Project Impact work?

-A: Individuals, friends, neighbours, schools, or community groups – ALL community members in Greater Sudbury – can fill out an application for a small community project that they would like to see implemented.
-Because Project Impact is all about community, the project ideas come from the community and a community vote decides which projects get funded.
-The funds also come from donations from the community.
+A: Anyone in Greater Sudbury — individuals, friends, neighbours, schools, or community groups — can apply for a small community project they’d like to see happen.
+Because Project Impact is all about community, the ideas come from residents, the funding comes from community donations, and a community vote decides which projects receive support.

 Q: Is my project eligible?